oracle-livelabs/oci/oci-apm-springboot/05-verify-agent/verify-agent.md

 ### Objectives

-* Verify the APM Browser Agent injection in the WineCellar applicatin.
+* Verify the APM Browser Agent injection in the WineCellar application.
 * Generate workload on the application by navigating through the pages.
 * Verify data collection on APM Trace Explorer page.